apache/airflow/docs/apache-airflow/concepts/dags.rst

 Tasks specified inside a DAG are also instantiated into :ref:`Task Instances <concepts:task-instances>` along with it.

-When the DAG run starts, it will have the start date and end date.
-This period describes the time when the DAG run actually 'ran.'
+A DAG run will have a start date when it starts, and end date when it ends.
+This period describes the time when the DAG actually 'ran.'
 Aside from the DAG run's start and end date, there is another date called *logical date* (formally known as execution date), which describes the intended time a DAG run is scheduled or triggered.
 The reason why this is called